Effective Date: July 1, 2022

 When Required by Law and as Necessary to Provide and Protect Our Services.
 There may be instances when we disclose your Personal Information to other parties:

-to comply with education regulatory requirements or requests;
+- to comply with education regulatory requirements or request

 We share Personal Information in this way either to comply with legal obligations to which we are subject, or to meet our legitimate interests in protecting our business, including from fraud and legal claims.